kawo/books_online/README.md

 4. run the script:
     > python main.py

+## Features

+- Looks for all categories then looping inside to scrap all books
+- One CSV file per category in Books folder
+- Covers of books are in Books/Covers folder
+- Encoding compliant with Excel (and all sheets)

+## Optimizations

+Here are some optimizations I found with profiling.
+Thoses optimizations are not part of previous beta (showing my way of working).

+### requests.session

+Using session() instead of direct get() to keep connection alive and not creating a new one for each call (BIG time reduction in execution).

+### cchardet

+cchardet is a lib for guessing encoding MUCH faster than python's vanilla or Dammit from BS4.
+Found it in [BS4 docs](https://beautiful-soup-4.readthedocs.io/en/latest/#improving-performance).

+## Previous versions

+The previous versions were steps from the course.
+Please switch to the approriate tag for instructions.

-## beta 1
+### beta 1

-Export one book page to CSV file.
+Export one book page to a CSV file.

 **Status: released.**

 ## beta 2

-Automate the process for all books from one category
+Automate the process for all books from one category.

 **Status: released.**

 ## beta 3

-Scrap whole site!
+Scrap the whole site.

 **Status: released.**

-## final

-Scrap covers from all books
-Last cleaning & optimization of code

-** Status: in dev.**